Problem-solving hub

 • Background distractions or poor separation from the subject.

-• Head size, face position, hair, or glasses creating visibility problems.
+• Head size, face position, hair, glasses glare, or red eye creating visibility problems.

 How to diagnose the problem